Senior Project

 Development of sustainable housing for low-income residents of San Luis Obispo County

-construction of the homeProject Goals: The Housing Opportunities through Modular Environments (HO:ME) Project's purpose was the design of 18 single resident occupancy (SRO) living spaces as well as a new office building for the Housing Authority of the City of San Luis Obispo using recycled industrial shipping containers.
+Project Goals: The Housing Opportunities through Modular Environments (HO:ME) Project's purpose was to design 18 single-resident occupancy (SRO) living spaces and a new office building for the Housing Authority of the City of San Luis Obispo using recycled industrial shipping containers.

 Film School Africa

-Harnessing the power of film to forever change lives
+Harnessing the power of film to change lives forever